akreienbring/akreienbring.github.io/docs/Alfresco_route_to_Liferay/getting_started_fuse.md

 Note that Fuse generated the XML that Camel can understand.
 Also JAVA beans can be parts of Camel routes.
 We will use this in our own route to Liferay later.
 Remove the bean with the id *helloBean* and switch back to *Design*.

-Simply hover over the two enlosed Camel components, and delete them mercilessly.
+Simply hover over the two enclosed Camel components, and delete them mercilessly.

 Click on the remaining blue route on the canvas and edit it's properties underneath the designer.